NikhilBehari/ee-pipeline/README.md

 ## ee-pipeline

-This repo contains Python Notebook files to create a Google Earth Engine data pipeline.
+Google Earth Engine pipeline and other raster manipulation methods